-Factors that determine crop yields at village and farm levels are mainly environmental conditions and management.
+Factors that determine crop yields at field level are mainly environmental conditions and management.
 Climate, including weather form the most important factors that contribute to variability in crop yields.
 Farm production can be affected by weather and climate, either directly or indirectly (pests and diseases).
-On the other hand, favourable climate conditions can enhance production.
+On the other hand, favorable climatic conditions can enhance production.
 It is therefore very important to gain some basic understanding of the sensitivity of crops to weather and climate.